 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 I am very happy of the fact that he's asking questions in regard to this because we would all like to understand exactly what's happening.
 I believe in Nunavut we have the most available land, but the development of the roads, the development of the lots, and also the development of the hydro lines has to be better developed so that they could have services available for each lot.
-Sometimes in the communities the lots are not readily prepared and developed.

-The Department of Community and Government Services and Nunavut Housing Corporation will be consulting, and they do discuss the community government land department.
+As the member said, sometimes the lots are not readily prepared and developed in the communities.
+Officials from the Department of Community and Government Services and the housing corporation will be consulting and they have discussions with the municipal land department.
 They do have a committee set up for the development of land lots in each municipality.

-Two years before the actual construction of the unit, we start to work with the community a year prior to the construction of the buildings, so we try to identify the land to make sure the land is prepared and ready for construction.
-At this time we are working on the development of the lots before we construct the units.

-Once we construct the units and the ground is shifting, it's very difficult, therefore it's better to construct the foundations and prepare the lot plans a couple years before the construction of the actual units.
+There is work that is done in collaboration with this committee two years before the actual construction of the unit.

+We start to work with the community a year prior to the construction of the buildings.
+We try to identify the land to make sure the land is prepared and ready for construction.
+At this time, we are working on the development of the lots before we construct the units.
+Once we construct the units and the ground is shifting, it's very difficult, therefore it's better to construct the foundations and prepare the lot plans with the municipality a couple of years before the construction of the actual units.
 Thank you, Mr. Speaker.